SAN FRANCISCO (AP) - Netflix's second-quarter performance followed a familiar script of rapid subscriber growth that has enthralled investors.

 The company has been fending off the competition with a slate of original programming that has drawn mostly positive reviews from critics and, in some cases, won awards.
 The second quarter included the third season of one of Netflix's most popular series, "Orange Is The New Black," as well as the debut of a new show called "Grace and Frankie," starring Lily Tomlin and Jane Fonda.

 Netflix earned $26.3 million, or 6 cents per share, in the second quarter.
-That was down from $71 million, or 16 cents per share, at the same time last year.
+That was down 63 percent from $71 million, or 16 cents per share, at the same time last year.
+The slide stemmed from Netflix's ongoing expansion into more international experts as it strives to reach its goal of being available through most of the world by the end of next year.

 The earnings for the latest quarter were two cents per share above the estimates of analysts surveyed by FactSet.